 These brownies started off innocently enough.
 I had a big bag of malted milk Easter eggs (a family favorite!) and decided to chop them up and add them to brownie batter.
 Then I decided to add malted milk chocolate frosting, to tie in that malty flavor, and because chocolate desserts always need more chocolate, right?
 One thing lead to another, and pretty soon I was loading them up with sprinkles and whatever Easter candy I could find laying around: Sixlets, sugar pearls, swirled chocolate bark, and more.

 These springtime brownies are sweet and fudgy, colorful and festive, and incredibly delicious!
 They’re also really flexible, so you can use whatever candy and sprinkles you have on hand.
 Read on to learn how to make them!
-And if you like ultra-chocolatey desserts like this, you’ll LOVE our Salted Fudge Brownies, Ultimate Fudgy Chocolate Brownies, and Cosmic Brownie Mini Cakes!
+And if you like ultra-chocolatey desserts like this, you’ll LOVE our Easter Egg Brownies, Salted Fudge Brownies, Ultimate Fudgy Chocolate Brownies, and Cosmic Brownie Mini Cakes!

 Eight Easter Egg Brownies topped with chocolate frosting and pastel chocolate eggs and sprinkles on a white scalloped cake stand and another cake stand in the background with a few more Easter Egg Brownies decorated in a similar fashion.